hamzajuzer10/NetworkStoreOptimisation/README.md

     e) apply_min_turnover: 15000 applies the min turnover to filter existing stores based on the expected demand,

     f) apply_store_filter: c(3,4,5) applies filtering based on existing store ids - accepts numeric store ids

+    g) scaling_factor: 0.14 applies a scaling factor to the output demand turnover prediction

   The output of this function is a list with 1 key/value: key: "Gravity_model_store_predictions" and it holds a dataframe with cols: store, demand